microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Execution-Analyzer.md

 bxlAnalayzer.exe is a tool that lives next to bxl.exe.
 It can provide analysis of the execution of a build and its graph.
 It operates on execution log files (.xlg), which live in BuildXL's log directory.

-The analyzer works on both on Windows and macOS (unless otherwise specified).
-For macOS, remove the ".exe" extension from the examples and correct the paths.
+The analyzer works on both on Windows and Linux (unless otherwise specified).
+For Linux, remove the ".exe" extension from the examples and correct the paths.

 ## Specifying inputs
 Most analysis modes require a pointer to an execution log from a prior BuildXL build session.
 This can either be specified on the command line with `/xl:[PathTo.xlg file]` or the analyzer will find the log of the last BuildXL session run if left blank.
 See the analyzer help text for more details